Chemicals Management Plan (Canada)

 Canada: Order 2026-87-03-02 Removes Three Entries From the Non-Domestic Substances List

-Canada has removed three substances from the Non-Domestic Substances List (NDSL) to facilitate their addition to the Domestic Substances List (DSL).
-This transition reduces regulatory notification burdens for manufacturers and importers, signaling a shift to a less restrictive compliance regime for these specific chemicals.
+Canada has removed three substances from the Non-Domestic Substances List to facilitate their transition to the Domestic Substances List.
+This administrative shift reduces notification burdens for manufacturers and importers by treating these chemicals as domestic substances under the national regulatory framework.

 Canada Adds 2-Ethylhexyl 2-Ethylhexanoate to Part 2 of Schedule 1 to CEPA 1999 (SOR/2026-47)